Under Nevada’s “search and seizure” laws, law enforcement officers must have:

 You should be aware, however, that judges are usually reluctant to suppress evidence for lack of probable cause in Nevada DUI cases.
 However, it often makes sense to file a motion anyway.
 As Las Vegas DUI defense lawyer Michael Becker explains:

 “A motion to suppress evidence presents an opportunity to cross-examine the arresting officer in a Nevada DUI case.
-A good Nevada DUI defense lawyer can often discover weaknesses in the prosecution’s case and use them to negotiate reduced charges or even get them dismissed outright.”
+A good Nevada DUI defense lawyer can often discover weaknesses in the district attorney’s case and use them to negotiate reduced charges or even get them dismissed outright.”

 Arrested for DUI in Las Vegas or Reno?
-Call us for help . . .
+Call our DUI attorneys for help . . .

-If you were charged with a DUI in Clark County, Washoe County, or elsewhere in Nevada, we invite you to contact us for a free consultation.
+If you were charged with a misdemeanor or felony DUI offense in Clark County, Washoe County, or elsewhere in the state of Nevada, our criminal defense lawyers invite you to contact us for a free consultation on how we fight to protect your constitutional rights and save your driver’s license.

-Our caring Las Vegas and Reno DUI lawyers know how to find weaknesses in the prosecutor’s case – including lack of reasonable suspicion and/or probable cause for a traffic stop and/or Nevada DUI arrest.
+Our caring Las Vegas, NV and Reno DUI lawyers know how to find weaknesses in the prosecutor’s case – including lack of reasonable suspicion and/or probable cause for a traffic stop and/or Nevada DUI arrest.

 If you were arrested for DUI in California, you may wish to visit our page on Probable Cause in California DUI Cases.

 - Terry v.
-Ohio, at 21 (“And in justifying the particular intrusion the police officer must be able to point to specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion.)
+Ohio, at 21 (“And in justifying the particular intrusion the police officer must be able to point to specific and articulable facts which, taken together with rational inferences from those facts, reasonably warrant that intrusion.).
+State v.
+Rincon (2006) 122 Nev.
+1170.
+See also Hiibel v.
+Sixth Judicial District Court, Humbolt County (2004) 542 U.S. 177.
+See also NRS 171.123.

 - NRS 484C.110.